 16 Place d’Armes, L-1136 Luxembourg

 If you were not hungry, just stepping out and taking stroll around the Hotel will awake the appetite.
 By now terraces are filled with the working crowd stepping out for the lunch break.
 The smell of vinaigrette lingering in the air will draw your attention to the sleek plates heaped with salads and the finest cuts of thinly sliced pink meats or charred rich cheese.
 My favorite spot is the city’s landmark which happens to be right under your feet…Cafe de Paris.
-They happen to serve the most delicious coffee in the neighborhood, so make sure to have it.

 SHOP at Swimming Pool/Smets